Monetization

 Support factor associated with the service level offered.

-Analysis factor for advanced reporting, dashboards or real-time data analysis.
+Analytics factor for advanced reporting, dashboards or real-time data analysis.

 Compliance factor to cover regulation-specific obligations and controls.